Dr. habil. Natália Pikli

 Biography:

-I graduated at Eötvös Loránd University in 1995-96 as a member of Eötvös Collegium, with MA diplomas in English and Hungarian (with teaching degrees), and I finished my doctoral studies at ELTE under the supervision of Professor István Géher in 2003.
-My doctoral dissertation (“The Prism of Laughter.
-Shakespeare’s ‘very tragical mirth’”) was later published in Germany.
+I graduated at Eötvös Loránd University in 1995-96 as a member of Eötvös Collegium, with MA diplomas in English and Hungarian (with teaching degrees), and I pursued my doctoral studies at ELTE under the supervision of Professor István Géher, with a summa cum laude defense in 2003.
+My doctoral dissertation (The Prism of Laughter.
+Shakespeare’s ‘very tragical mirth’) was later published in Germany.
 In 2018 I completed the so-called ‘habilitation’ process at ELTE.
-My monograph based on the habiliation manuscript was published by Routledge with the title Shakespeare’s Hobby-Horse and Early Modern Popular Culture.
-I worked as a full-time teacher of Hungarian Literature and English as a Foreign Language in Radnóti Miklós Grammar School, Dunakeszi between 1996-2008.
+My monograph based on the habiliation manuscript was published by Routledge with the title Shakespeare’s Hobby-Horse and Early Modern Popular Culture in 2022.
+I worked as a full-time teacher of Hungarian Literature and English as a Foreign Language in Radnóti Miklós Grammar School, Dunakeszi between 1996 and 2008.
 During this time I was a guest lecturer at ELTE and Eötvös Collegium.
-I received full tenure at the Department of English Studies, ELTE, in 2008, and have been working here ever since, first as Senior Lecturer, and as Associate Professor after 2020.
+I received full tenure at the Department of English Studies, ELTE, in 2008, and have been working here ever since, first as Senior Lecturer, then as Associate Professor.
 I received a doctoral grant to do research at the Shakespeare Institute, Stratford-upon-Avon in 1997, and later on I received bursaries for research trips to Cambridge University Library, funded by ESSE in 2013 and by Erasmus in 2019.
-Thanks to the staff mobility program of Erasmus, I taught classes at Charles University, Prague and the University of Konstanz for a short while.
+Thanks to the staff mobility program of Erasmus, I taught classes at Charles University, Prague, the University of Konstanz, and the University of Florence.
 I was guest lecturer at the Hungarian University of Theatre and Film Arts, Budapest, between 2016 and 2019.
-At present, I am President of the Hungarian Shakespeare Committee, of which I was a founding member.
-In October 2020 I was appointed Head of the Doctoral Program “Medieval and Early Modern English Culture and Literature” at ELTE, and currently I am leading two research groups: ELTE-CEMS (Centre for Early Modern Studies Research Group) and, with Vera Benczik, EASPop (English and American Popular Culture Research Group).
+Between 2018 and 2023 I was the President of the Hungarian Shakespeare Committee, of which I was also a founding member in 2013.
+In October 2020 I was appointed Head of the Doctoral Program “Medieval and Early Modern English Culture and Literature” at ELTE, and currently I am co-leading two research groups: ELTE-CEMS (Centre for Early Modern Studies Research Group) with Andrea Velich and EASPop (English and American Popular Culture Research Group) with Vera Benczik and Lili Zách.
+I also teach classes at the Theatre Studies BA specialization and MA programs at ELTE.
 I publish regularly in English as well as in Hungarian, and I also direct amateur theatre productions with grammar school and university students.
 I write theatre reviews for the online cultural journal prae.hu.

 Research: